 During these blocks the fellow will work primarily with Dr. Pam Harris.
 Feedback and discussion of clinical issues will happen after the visit as they travel to the next visit.
-As the fellow becomes more skilled in home visits, they will make visits independent of Dr. Harris, with phone availability of hospice attendings for any needed assistance.
+As the fellow becomes more skilled in home visits, they will make visits independent of the attending with phone availability of hospice attendings for any needed assistance.

-The fellow will be expected to make 6-10 new and follow-up visits per week while on home/long-term care visit rotation and 1-3 follow-up continuity visits per month while on other rotations.
+The fellow will be expected to make 6-10 new and follow-up visits per week while on home/long-term care visit rotation.
 The home visit experience is one of the anchors to ensure patient care continuity across clinical sites.